sina121gh/toplearn/README.md

+# Toplearn
-This is a Shopping website based on .NET 8 That uses Sql Server For Storing data Create a .env file in Toplearn.Web directory based on .env.exmaple install .NET 8 SDK and SQl Server
+This is a website based on old Toplearn created with .NET 8 That uses Sql Server For Storing data

+### run project
+- at first create a .env file in Toplearn.Web directory based on .env.exmaple
+- install .NET 8 SDK and SQl Server
-Run the project and use it
+- run the project and use it